dig

 -

-is a type of: understand - know and comprehend the nature or meaning ofsubtypes:
+"Do you comprehend the meaning of this letter?"is a type of: understand - know and comprehend the nature or meaning ofsubtypes:

 Found on Word Lists